 Prepare Thoroughly for the Exam

 The best way to regain lost self-confidence and tackle exam jitters is to start studying on time.
 As the material progresses, review the lessons you’ve learned and study gradually.
 Don’t wait until the last moment and cram a few nights before the exam.
-If you are unsure of the best learning method, consult with friends, professors, or parents.
-Ask them for help and exchange experiences.
-Good preparation will increase your self-confidence and help you find the answer to how to overcome stress before an exam.

 -